by Nebula Haze

 How do I make my plant produce longer stems for clones?

-• Make sure to deal with any problems so your plant grows as fast as possible
+- Make sure to deal with problems quickly so your plant grows as fast as possible

 Step 2 – Trim the branches until there are only the top two pairs of leaves